Anglo-Iraqi War: Rutbah

-The next day, the RAF continued to bomb the fort at intermittent intervals.
+The next day, the RAF continued to bomb the fort intermittently.
 One plane sustained such heavy small-arms fire that it crashed on the way home, killing the pilot.
 That evening, 40 trucks armed with machine guns arrived at the fort to reinforce the garrison.
 Half of the trucks were irregulars under the command of Fawzi al-Qawuqji and the other half were Iraqi Desert Police.
 Glubb decided to withdraw the troops back to H3 to await the reinforcement of the main column.

 The Arab Legion returned to H3 on the morning of 10 May, and found No. 2 Armoured Car Company RAF under Squadron Leader Michael Casano waiting there.
 They had been sent up ahead of the main column to assist the Arab Legion in taking Rutbah.
 Casano took his RAF armoured cars to Rutbah whilst the Arab Legion replenished their supplies at H3.
-Casano's armoured cars fought an action against al-Qawuqji's trucks for most of the rest of the day, and although the result was not decisive the trucks retired to east under the cover of dark to leave the garrison to its fate.
+Casano's armoured cars fought an action against al-Qawuqji's trucks for most of the rest of the day and, although the result was not decisive, the trucks retired to the east under the cover of darkness, leaving the garrison to its fate.
 That night the RAF succeeded in a night bombing, with several bombs landing inside the fort.

-Following the withdrawal of al-Qawuqji's trucks and the successful bombing by the RAF, the garrison withdrew from the fort under the cover of dark.
-In the morning, the Arab Legion column arrived and garrisoned the fort whilst Casano's armoured cars continued to fight remnants of the Iraqi Desert Police's forces.
+Following the withdrawal of al-Qawuqji's trucks and the successful bombing by the RAF, the garrison withdrew from the fort under the cover of darkness.
+In the morning the Arab Legion column arrived and garrisoned the fort whilst Casano's armoured cars continued to fight remnants of the Iraqi Desert Police's forces.